 While they may seem like two very different approaches — and they are, the common theme here is fear, uncertainty and anxiety.
 Sixes with a counterphobic attitude may seem bold and decisive, but in reality they are just as worried and doubtful as the indecisive subtype.

 Enneagram 6 is probably the hardest type to identify.
 Because the Six is a walking contradiction, people who have this personality type can appear very different.
 Their behavioral styles can range from timid and reserved to bold, outspoken, even confrontational.
 No matter how they choose to cope, if they are mainly motivated by the desire for security and fear, they are Sixes.
 If their natural reaction to anything is to consider the worst case scenario, they are Sixes.

 As with other Enneagram types, Sixes’ negative characteristics are more obvious when they are unhealthy.
 Healthy Sixes, however, have a lot going on for them.

 - Reliable.
-If a Six gave you a promise, they will not let you down.
+If Sixes give you a promise, they will not let you down.

 - Hardworking.
-No matter how tired they are, if there is something unfinished, they do not stop working until everything is done.
+No matter how tired they are, if there is unfinished work, they will not stop working until everything is done.

 - Humble.
 Sixes don’t like too much attention and do not seek recognition for their achievements or whatever they do for others.

 - Loyal.
-Once they make up their mind, Sixes are very loyal to people and organizations they choose to trust.
+Once they make up their minds, Sixes are very loyal to people and organizations they choose to trust.
 Friends, family and co-workers can count on Sixes to be there for them.